Can Stress Cause Headaches? Symptoms, Triggers & Quick Relief

 How Stress Triggers Headaches

 Stress activates the body’s “fight or flight” response.
-While useful in short bursts, constant activation can create physical strain that often manifests as headaches.
+Constant activation creates physical strain often manifesting as headaches.

 - Increasing muscle tension in the neck, shoulders, and scalp